 Now at bat: City Works

-The next restaurant to open at The Shops at Clearfork will no doubt score points with sports-bar fans.
-City Works Eatery and Pour House, a growing chain specializing in chef-inspired American cuisine and craft beer, will open Dec.
+The next restaurant to open at The Shops at Clearfork will no doubt score points with sports bar fans.
+City Works Eatery and Pour House, a growing sports bar chain specializing in chef-inspired American cuisine and craft beer, will open Dec.
 9 in an end-cap spot across from Malai Kitchen.
 The restaurant’s pride and joy is an extensive beer list made up of nearly 100 drafts.
 A cool option for the curious or indecisive: You can build your own flights.
-Nearly half of the beers will be sourced from North Texas breweries, including Fort Worth’s Wild Acre Brewing Co., HopFusion Ale Works, Fort Worth’s Martin House Brewing and Rahr & Sons Brewing Co. and others.
+Nearly half of the beers will be sourced from North Texas breweries, including Four Corners Brewing., Wild Acre Brewing Co., HopFusion Ale Works and Fort Worth’s Martin House Brewing and Rahr & Sons Brewing Co., among others.

 A major “scoop”